shrijayadavalli/home-expenses/README.md

 # home-expenses
-my first commit.
+my second commit.
 Will work on readme tomorrow.